arevaloisabel/purview-workaround-ideas/purview-powerbicrosstenancy.md

 Power BI data source will be set in the root level in Purview

+## Requirements

+- Postman.
+- Power BI Admin rights in tenancy B.
+- Purview Admin rights in tenancy A.
+- User must have access to create AD Security Groups in tenancy B.

 ## App Registration (Tenancy B)

 1.Logging to your Azure Portal where your Power BI is part of.
 (Tenancy B).